jlesage/docker-baseimage-gui/README.md

 This feature requires open-source kernel drivers on the host system, such as `amdgpu` for AMD GPUs, `i915` for Intel GPUs, or `nouveau` for NVIDIA GPUs, to support the Direct Rendering Infrastructure (DRI3) and Generic Buffer Management (GBM).
-Proprietary drivers, such as NVIDIA’s, are not supported.
+Proprietary drivers, such as NVIDIA's, are not supported.

 To enable GPU acceleration, the host must have compatible open-source kernel drivers installed, and the GPU device `/dev/dri` must be exposed to the